 An individual in his effort to recover from an eating disorder.
 A site-specific piece performed in the top boardroom of the Art Gallery of Hamilton.
 Best Before: was one of the selected works for the Frost Bites Festival 2017.

 ** VIEW Magazine “Top 10 Performances of 2017 **

 Study of a Gambler in Neon

 An elderly woman juggling between her gambling addiction and her family; Windsor, ON.

 ** Adjudicator’s Award - presented by Maja Ardal, London One-Act Festival, 2016 **

 Maybelle's Guide to Maintaining Perfection

 Maybelle, a girl of fourteen, works hard to be perfect.
-She was not born superior.
 She schedules out each day in order to devote the proper amount of time refining each of her skills.
 To assist in these efforts, she made a list.
-This one-act, one-woman play follows Maybelle preparing to go to school on one morning, intercut with four future sessions with a child psychologist.
+This one-act, one-woman play, follows Maybelle preparing to go to school one morning, intercut with four future sessions with a child psychologist.

-** Outstanding Original Script, and Outstanding Acting Performance - awarded by acclaimed Canadian Playwright Maja Ardal, London One-Act Festival **
+** Outstanding Original Script, and Outstanding Acting Performance, adjudicated by acclaimed Canadian Playwright, Maja Ardal (London One-Act Festival, 2016)

 “Bushnik commands the stage the second she awakens” - The Hamilton Spectator